-A real problem in the waste stream is electronics disposal.
+An expensive problem in the waste stream is electronics disposal.
 Modern electronics contain various hazardous or potentially hazardous components, such as heavy metals.
-Because technology changes so rapidly, computer equipment quickly becomes obsolete.
-Of particular concern to Ada County are computer monitors and television sets.
-The new digital and flat screen technology has contributed to the waste stream as more people transition and discard their old units.

-Monitors and television sets, and other electronic devices containing a cathode ray tube (CRT), can contain up to eight pounds of lead.
+Because technology changes rapidly, computer equipment quickly becomes obsolete.
+Of particular concern to Ada County are computer monitors and television sets with cathode ray tubes (CRTs).
+A CRT can contain up to eight pounds of lead.
 If the glass of the CRT is broken, the lead becomes leachable and can be a hazard to human health and the environment.